itsmoeenahmad/itsmoeenahmad/README.md

 I’m a **Flutter Mobile App Developer** with over **2 years of experience**, having worked internationally with:

-- [**Humai** – Based in Dubai]: Flutter developer focused on scalable apps and AI features
+- **Humai** – Based in Dubai: Flutter developer focused on scalable apps and AI features
-- [**iClick Technologies** – Based in UK]: Engineered cross-platform solutions and API-integrated mobile apps
+- **iClick Technologies** – Based in UK: Engineered cross-platform solutions and API-integrated mobile apps

 Currently exploring the intersection of **Mobile App Development and Generative AI**, building apps and systems powered by the latest LLMs.
 I love solving real-world problems by combining solid engineering practices with the power of AI.